ultimateshadsform/Anycubic-Kobra-2-Series-Tools/docs/EMMC_BACKUP.md

 For a system backup replace the above script name `backup.scr` with the name `sbackup.scr`.

 4. Remove the USB disk with the scripts and insert at least 8GB USB disk for a complete backup (or at least 1GB USB disk for a system backup).
-It can be formated or not and it will be completely rewritten by the contents of the eMMC.
+It can be formatted or not and it will be completely rewritten by the contents of the eMMC.
 NOTE: Do not use a disk with important information!
 All data on it will be lost!

 5. Type the following to execute the script: